StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 16.

-Enhancing photon correlations through plasmonic strong coupling (
+Enhancing photon correlations through plasmonic strong coupling (PDF)

 R. Sáez-Blázquez, J. Feist, A. I. Fernández-Domínguez, and F. J. García-Vidal